MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/Blur.md

 # Blur

+> [!WARNING]
+> This behavior is no longer available in the Windows Community Toolkit.
+Please use the effects from the `Microsoft.Toolkit.Uwp.UI.Media` package and the helpers such as the [`PipelineVisualFactory`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.media.PipelineVisualFactory) type.

 The [Blur animation](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.animations.animationextensions.blur) blurs a XAML element by increasing or decreasing pixel size.
 Blur animation is applied to all the XAML elements in its parent control/panel.
 Blur animation doesn't affect the functionality of the control.

 > [!div class="nextstepaction"]